-Social-Skill Training for Handling Interruptions
+Social Skills Training for Interruption Handling

 Interruptions are inevitable and can result in significant lost work, costly errors, and safety violations.
 We investigate whether it is possible to effectively train to improve one’s ability to handle interruptions and mitigate the disruptiveness of interruptions.

-Title: Interruption Tolerance Improves Employment Prospects for Adults with Autism
+Interruption Tolerance Improves Employment Prospects for Adults with Autism

 Individuals with Autism Spectrum Disorder (ASD) exhibit social skill deficits such as difficulties with reciprocal social interaction, interpersonal communication, and insistence on behavioral and environmental sameness.
 While research has shown the positive impact of social robots in ASD interventions [1], these interventions are primarily designed for children.
 Little is known about supporting social skill development in adults with ASD.